THE SMURFS 2

 The Smurfs were then revived on the big-screen in The Smurfs (2011), which proved to be a modest hit.
 It was one of a host of modern films that we have seen since The Flintstones (1994) where animated tv series of the past have been replicated in live-action.
 It came from the hand of Raja Gosnell who has made mainstream comedy fare such as Home Alone 3 (1997), Never Been Kissed (1999), Big Mommas House (2000) and Yours, Mine and Ours (2005).
 Since the 00s, Gosnell has specialised in other animated tv series to film adaptations such as Scooby-Doo (2002) and Scooby Doo 2: Monsters Unleashed (2004), as well as the incredibly irritating talking animals film Beverly Hills Chihuahua (2008).
 Gosnells films are utterly mainstream in their pitch they trade in inane slapstick, cutsie laughs, smartass one-liners and avoid any intellectual depth with a vengeance.
 Despite Gosnell, The Smurfs emerged less painful than some others of its ilk such as Yogi Bear (2010) and the Alvin and the Chipmunks films.

 Most of the essential creative personnel behind the first film have been reunited here.
 Alas none of the innocuousness that first The Smurfs film had is present when it comes to The Smurfs 2.
 It is Raja Gosnell back making the same lazy family entertainment he always does.
-We have a film that never seems to consist of anything more than a series of slapstick gags the Smurfs in inane antics in Gargamels hotel room and rolling through the streets on a hotel cart; flying on the back of geese and causing food to splatter over posh outdoors diners; a Ferris Wheel running amok through the streets (although the way the wheel is designed and is seen rolling on top of the glass cages that the passengers sit in would actually crush everybody inside alive); the climactic scenes with Gargamel being bounced everywhere with his magic gone wrong.
-All of these have been tooled for 3D to pander to a constant wow factor for children in seeing things rush towards them and out of the screen.
+The film never consists of anything more than a series of slapstick gags the Smurfs in inane antics in Gargamels hotel room and rolling through the streets on a hotel cart; flying on the back of geese and causing food to splatter over posh outdoors diners; a Ferris Wheel running amok through the streets (although the way the wheel is designed and is seen rolling on top of the glass cages the passengers sit in would actually crush everybody inside alive); the climactic scenes with Gargamel being bounced everywhere with his magic gone wrong.
+All of these have been tooled for 3D to pander to a constant wow factor for children in seeing things rush towards them out of the screen.

 In all of this, Raja Gosnell is making a film that plays for cutsie slapstick there is very little else to The Smurfs 2 other than a progression between each slapstick set-piece.
 The film seems infected with a knowing cynicism and many lines make a play for the smartass and/or namedrop popular culture, although not quite as excruciatingly as in Beverly Hills Chihuahua.
 When studios start talking about reliance on franchises, this is the actuality of what you get a film bereft of any kind of creativity beyond being a giant machine designed to make the single digit age-groups laugh.